 “Our research shows people see taste, texture and lack of variety in meat alternatives as barriers to eating more plant-based foods,” Mr. Cornthwaite said.

-DuPont Nutrition & Health is focused on providing expertise to develop products offering improved eating attributes and taste.
+DuPont Nutrition & Health provides expertise on developing products offering improved eating attributes and taste.

 “What sets us apart is we can provide, for many plant-based, meat alternative formats, the majority of the components needed to develop a product from plant proteins to hydrocolloids and antimicrobials to antioxidants and colors,” Mr. Cornthwaite said.